JOSHIK27/react_guide/README.md

 Usually we pass data from parent component to down the tree via props.
 But it will lead to performance issues when we pass through several children which dont even need them.
 This will cause unnecessary re renders.
 This can be solved by context.
 We wrap the parent component with the context and make sure all the children down the tree receives the data (context).
 Most common use cases for context is theming, to know logged in user details, routing etc. It is easy to misuse context, hence use it only when u really need it (if props become overhead then consider context).

 <img src="image.png" alt="Alt text" width="300" height="200">

+<h2>Bundling</h2>
+Merging all the import files to a single file and loaded once.
+Webpack does this magic under the hood.

+<h2>Code Splitting</h2>
+Bundling is fine and good.
+What if our app starts to import larger and larger files ?
+Importing them would be time consuming Codesplitting comes handy in such cases, it optimises performance by lazy loading the imports (dynamically importing at the runtime).
+We can import functions/ components when they are actually required (at run time) instead importing at the top.